-Advisors should be consulted about academic problems, changes in academic plans and graduation requirements.
+Students should consult advisors about academic problems, changes in academic plans and graduation requirements.

 Program or Course Changes

 Students who wish to change programs should make this change in the Records Office.

 Students who wish to substitute courses in a program must complete the request form available in the Office of the Dean of Learning and Student Development, and secure approval from both their advisor and the chairperson of the division in which the program is administered.